Todd Manning: Reception and impact

 Todd's rampant popularity intruded on Howarth's life.
 "It's really starting to frustrate me because I can't just go to work anymore," he said.
 He stopped doing a lot of press interviews after female fans screamed "Rape me, Todd" at fan events, and because of his disagreement with Todd's redemption arc.
-His comings-and-goings from time to time throughout the years, even though the role of Todd had been re-cast with St. John, were greeted with anticipation, excitement, and speculation from the fans.
-At one point in 2000, Howarth returned for a week, accompanied by significant fanfare, in order to assist with the departure of Florencia Lozano (Teá).
-During the ten years he was on the show, rumors of his departures were reported sometimes weekly by the soap opera press.
+His comings and goings from time to time throughout the years, even though the role of Todd had been re-cast with St. John, were greeted with anticipation, excitement, and speculation from the fans.
+In 2000, Howarth returned for a week, accompanied by significant fanfare, to assist with Florencia Lozano's (Teá) departure.
+During the ten years he was on the show, rumors of his departure were reported by the soap opera press on a sometimes weekly basis.

-Soap Opera Magazine attributed the success of Todd to Howarth's face and skill as an actor.
-In February 1998, the magazine stated, "Although the scar that traverses his face while he plays Llanview's dark prince isn't real, the menacing intensity Roger Howarth can so effortlessly convey with his eyes and furrowed brow are frighteningly authentic."
+Soap Opera Magazine attributed the success of Todd to Howarth's skill as an actor.
+In February 1998, the magazine stated, "Although the scar that traverses his face while he plays Llanview's dark prince isn't real, the menacing intensity Roger Howarth can so effortlessly convey with his eyes and furrowed brow are frighteningly authentic".
 Soap Opera Weekly called his presence "hypnotic" and stated that his eyes relayed his focus.
 The magazine added that Howarth "has given Todd such a deliciously frightening edge we hope he wreaks more havoc in Llanview".
 Marla Hart of the Chicago Tribune stated that "it has been an unexpected pleasure to watch actor Roger Howarth as a lost soul in search of spiritual redemption".
 Hart speculated that the darkness Howarth brought to the role made him interesting to watch and was responsible for his Emmy win in 1994.